Department: Safety & Security UP Evanston Salary/Grade: NEX/17

 Patrols the Evanston or Chicago campus on foot or by vehicle, in uniform or plain clothes, to protect lives and secure property.

-Responds to emergency and non-emergency calls for assistance, arrests violators, and completes police reports.
-Challenges suspicious persons and issues trespass warnings when appropriate, recording information on a field interview report and issuing stop receipts.
-Completes necessary reports with job functions, enforces traffic laws and city ordinances, and cites violators as necessary.
+Responds to emergency and non-emergency calls for assistance and violators, and completes police reports.
+Investigates suspicious activity and issues trespass warnings when appropriate, recording information on a field interview report.
+Completes necessary reports associated with job function.

 Conducts thorough follow-up investigations and makes every effort to clear criminal cases.

-Enforce University parking rules and regulations and orders violators towed when appropriate.
+Enforces parking rules and regulations, and orders violators towed when appropriate.

-Conducts premise checks and properly secures and unsecure doors as required
+Conducts premise checks and checks properly secure and unsecure doors as required.

 Must be 21 years of age at the time of application.